 Regression Analysis.
 Analysis of the relationship between a dependent variable (response variable) to specified independent variables (explanatory variables).
 The mathematical model of their relationship is the regression equation.

 Remaining Useful Life (RUL).
-The RUL is an estimate of the number of years a piece of equipment would remain operational in the event that it was not replaced due to program intervention.
-In the case of HVAC units, the RUL is a function of the technology, and age of the replaced unit.
+The RUL is an estimate of the number of years equipment would remain operational if not replaced by program intervention.
+In the case of HVAC units, the RUL is a function of the technology and age of the replaced unit.
 A separate table is provided for units in which the age of the equipment is unknown.
 The RUL estimate in years is usually much lower than the EUL.

 Replace-on-Burnout (ROB).
-ROB defines a situation where an older, inoperable unit was replaced after failure or the equipment is older than the estimated average EUL.
+ROB defines a situation when an older, inoperable unit is replaced after failure or the equipment is older than the estimated average EUL.
 For this scenario, the measure baseline condition would be based on a code/standard or “standard practice,” rather than the efficiency of the equipment that was previously installed.

 Retrofit (RET).
-Energy efficiency activities undertaken in existing residential or nonresidential buildings, where existing inefficient equipment or systems are replaced by energy-efficient equipment or systems or where efficient equipment or systems are added to an existing facility (e.g., the addition of thermal insulation).
-This can include both Early Retirement (ER) and Replace-on-Burnout (ROB).
+Energy efficiency activities in existing residential and non-residential buildings, where 1) existing equipment or systems are replaced by energy-efficient equipment or systems or 2) where efficient equipment or systems are added to an existing facility (e.g., the addition of thermal insulation).
+This can include both early retirement (ER) and replace-on-burnout (ROB).

 Retrofit Isolation.
-The savings measurement approach defined in IPMVP Options A and B, as well as ASHRAE Guideline 14 that determines energy or demand savings through the use of meters to isolate the energy flows for the system(s) under consideration.
-IPMVP Option A involves “Key Parameter Measurement,” and IPMVP Option B involves “All Parameter Measurement.”
+The savings measurement approach defined in IPMVP options A and B, as well as ASHRAE Guideline 14 that determines energy or demand savings through the use of meters to isolate the energy flows for the system(s) under consideration.
+IPMVP option A involves “Key Parameter Measurement,” and IPMVP option B involves “All Parameter Measurement.”

 Seasonal Energy Efficiency Ratio (SEER).
 A measure of efficiency in air conditioning units and heat pump units within a certain capacity range.
-This is the total cooling output in Btus during its normal usage period for cooling, divided by the total electrical energy input in watt-hours during the same period, as determined using specified federal test procedures.
+This is the total cooling output in BTUs during its normal usage period for cooling, divided by the total electrical energy input in watt-hours during the same period, as determined using specified federal test procedures.

 Seasonally-Varying Measures.
-Any measure whose performance, energy use, and demand varies seasonally or monthly due to changes in operation (like agricultural businesses), schools, outdoor lighting, or even residential lighting (lights on sooner and a higher percentage on during the winter due to shorter and sometimes darker days).
+Any measure whose performance, energy use, and demand varies seasonally or monthly due to changes in operation (e.g., agricultural businesses), schools, outdoor lighting, or even residential lighting (since lights may be on sooner during the winter due to shorter days).

 Secondary Effects.
 Unintended impacts of the project or program such as rebound effect (e.g., increasing energy use as it becomes more efficient and less costly to use), activity shifting (e.g., when generation resources move to another location), and market leakage (e.g., emission changes due to changes in supply or demand of commercial markets).
 Secondary effects can be positive or negative.

 Simple Measurement and Verification Savings Approach.
-A simple M&V approach falls between a deemed calculation approach and a full M&V approach, in that, only some of the deemed calculation parameters are measured, whereas for a full M&V approach all of the algorithm parameters would be measured.
+A simple M&V approach falls between a deemed calculation approach and a full M&V approach, in that, only some of the deemed calculation parameters are measured; whereas for a full M&V approach all of the algorithm parameters would be measured.

 Statistically Adjusted Engineering (SAE) Models.
 A category of statistical analysis models that incorporate the engineering estimate of savings as a dependent variable.
 The regression coefficient in these models is the percentage of the engineering estimate of savings observed in changes in energy use.
 For example, if the coefficient on the SAE term is 0.8, this means that the customers are, on average, realizing 80% of the savings from their engineering estimates.